 - Gravity does have an app and web portal that can be used to receive payments, enter refunds, and check Gravity transactions outside of the integrated terminals (contact Gravity for more info).

 - Castle devices accept swipe/chip credit and swipe/chip debit (processed as a credit card).

 - The devices can be taken anywhere within reach of a wireless network to be used when taking a payment.

 - The terminals don't support hidden networks (networks/SSID has to be broadcast and can't be hidden), and they currently cannot connect via Bluetooth.

 Tested and Certified Devices

 Current Tested and Certified Terminals that work with the integration:

 - Castle MP210

-Note: Currently the Vega 3000 terminal and Cozzi are not certified with eVetPractice so there is no guarantee it will work properly.
+NOTE: Currently the Vega 3000 terminal and Cozzi are not certified for use with the integration so there is no guarantee it will work properly.